BDC Hamburger Icon

 • Construction companies: Companies involved in new construction can incorporate green energy into the plans, including solar power and green building practices.

-• Companies with stand-alone buildings: If you have a brick-and-mortar storefront for your business, you can install a micro wind turbine to generate power or a geothermal heat pump for your HVAC system.
+• Companies with stand-alone buildings: If your business has a brick-and-mortar storefront, you can install a micro wind turbine to generate power or a geothermal heat pump for your heating, ventilation, and air conditioning system.

 TipBottom line

-You don’t need a vehicle fleet to take advantage of electric vehicle benefits.
-Even using electric vehicles as your company cars can bring tax breaks and other benefits.
+You don't need a vehicle fleet to take advantage of EV benefits.
+Even using EVs as your company cars can bring tax breaks and other benefits.

 How can companies take advantage of renewable resources?